 The Group's management considers Hangzhou Haina represents a separate cash-generating unit (the "Hangzhou Haina CGU") to which goodwill has been allocated.
-At 31 December 2023 and 2022, the Group assessed the recoverable amount of the relevant cash-generating unit with reference to a value-in-use calculation based on the cash flow projection of Hangzhou Haina.
-The directors of the Company have engaged BonVision International Appraisals Limited, an independent professional valuer, to assist them to assess the recoverable amount of Hangzhou Haina CGU at 31 December 2023.
-The calculation used cash flow projection based on financial budgets approved by the directors of the Company covering a 5-year period.
-Cash flows beyond the 5-year period have been extrapolated using a 2.2% (2022: 2.0%) long-term growth rate.
-This growth rate is based on the relevant industry growth forecasts and does not exceed the average long-term growth rate for the relevant industry.
+At 31 December 2023, the Group assessed the recoverable amount of the relevant cash-generating unit with reference to a value-in-use calculation based on the cash flow projection of Hangzhou Haina.